temporalio/documentation/docs/content/what-are-the-differences-between-temporal-and-a-traditional-system.md

 ---
 id: what-are-the-differences-between-temporal-and-a-traditional-system
 title: What are the differences between Temporal and a traditional system?
-description: Compare a function execution in a traditional system to a Workflow Execution in Temporal.
+description: This page compares a function execution in a traditional system and a Workflow Execution in Temporal.
 tags:
   - explanation
 ---